Skip to content

 Camping icons

-Watering planned to support peaks in visitation (e.g. camping or other public activities on long weeks or school holidays))
+Watering planned to support peaks in visitation (e.g. camping or other public activities on long weekends or school holidays)

-Summer/autumn freshes provide a freshening flow in Moorabool Yulluk (Moorabool River) and are planned to coincide with school holidays and public holidays where possible.
-These flows improve opportunities for riverside and water-based recreation, in particular camping and fishing.
+Summer/autumn freshes provide a freshening flow in the Moorabool River and are planned to coincide with school and public holidays where possible.
+This freshened flow improves riverside and water-based recreation opportunities, particularly camping and fishing.

 Scope of environmental watering